zemin-xu/zemin-xu.github.io/_posts/2020-12-18-deep-reinforcement-learning-lab.md

 ### Evaluation

 The evaluation code is divided by the graph part and the log of transition data in an episode.
 For the graph, the reward and score are plotted.
+The goal of this lab is to modify the parameters and make the score as high as possible.
 For the log, what interests us will be the rightmost part, where we can see the reward it should have by taking left or taking right.

 &nbsp;